Comparing Credit Acceptance (CACC) & Its Peers

 Summary

-Credit Acceptance competitors beat Credit Acceptance on 7 of the 13 factors compared.
+Credit Acceptance rivals beat Credit Acceptance on 7 of the 13 factors compared.

 Credit Acceptance Corporation provides financing programs, and related products and services to independent and franchised automobile dealers in the United States.
 The company advances money to dealers in exchange for the right to service the underlying consumer loans; and buys the consumer loans from the dealers and keeps various amounts collected from the consumers.
 It is also involved in the business of reinsuring coverage under vehicle service contracts sold to consumers by dealers on vehicles financed by the company.
 Credit Acceptance Corporation was founded in 1972 and is headquartered in Southfield, Michigan.